Blog post

 3. Trick-or-Treating Origins

-The practice of trick-or-treating can be traced back to medieval times, where children and the poor would go door-to-door on Hallowmas (November 1) to receive food in exchange for prayers for the dead.
+The practice of trick-or-treating can be traced back to medieval times, where children and the underprivileged would go door-to-door on Hallowmas (November 1) to receive food in exchange for prayers for the dead.
 In the 19th century, this evolved into a more playful tradition, with children donning costumes and asking for candy instead of prayers.
 This transformation highlights how Halloween has shifted from somber rituals to a festive, community-oriented celebration.

 4. Pumpkin Power